 Table 1.
 Fuel moisture variable inputs for fire simulations.
 Weather conditions

-We modeled fire behavior conditions under two weather scenarios: average weather conditions and extreme (95th percentile) weather conditions.
-The average and extreme conditions were derived from 10 years (2011-2020) of fire season (June-October) weather data collected at the Truckee-Tahoe (KTRK) weather station, which is located approximately two miles north of Northstar Fire Station 32.
+Modeling was performed for fire behavior conditions under two weather scenarios: average weather conditions and extreme (95th percentile) weather conditions.
+The average and extreme conditions were derived from 10-years (2011-2020) of fire season (June-October).
+Weather data was collected at the Truckee-Tahoe (KTRK) weather station, which is approximately two miles north of Northstar Fire Station 32.
 We derived average and 95th percentile high temperature, low temperature, and wind gust speed (Table 2).
 We also estimated the average wind direction (205°) and applied this value in all simulations.
 Gridded wind vectors were used to incorporate local topography into fire behavior estimates (Finney 2006).